How Fast Can A Cat Run?

 Do Cats Run Faster than Humans?

 Yes.
 Domestic cats can sprint faster than almost any human.
-Even the world’s fastest human, Usain Bolt, only sprints a little faster than most house cats.
-He made the Olympic record for fastest human at around 28 miles per hour.
+Even the world’s fastest human, Usain Bolt, only sprints faster than most house cats.
+He made the Olympic record for the quickest human at around 28 miles per hour.
 Funny enough – that’s only two miles short of the fastest domestic cat’s speed.

 What Makes a Cat Run so Fast?

-The reason cats can run fast comes down to the evolution of their physique.
+Cats can run fast due to the evolution of their physique.

 We can see this in just how cats are built.
-All cats, wild or domestic, have developed very powerful hind legs.
+All cats, wild or domestic, have developed mighty hind legs.
 These support them while sprinting, jumping, or climbing.

-Another important aspect is that cats walk on their toes, also known in more formal terms as digitigrade locomotion.
+Another important aspect is that cats walk on their toes, also known more formally as digitigrade locomotion.
 This helps cats move more quickly and stay light on their feet!

 Why Napping Matters for a Kitty’s Speed

-There is actually a strategy behind cat naps.
-Even though our cats may sleep around 15 hours a day, they’re using these snooze hours to store up all the energy.
-This is what makes cats able to have such intense bursts of energy, even seconds after wrapping up a nap.
+There is a strategy behind cat naps.
+Even though our cats may sleep around 15 hours daily, they use these snooze hours to store energy.
+This causes cats to have intense bursts of energy, even seconds after wrapping up a nap.

-As humans would know, you need the stamina to run.
-So, imagine how super-charged we would feel if we were getting 15 hours of sleep a day!
+As humans know, you need stamina to run.
+So, imagine how super-charged we would feel if we got 15 hours of sleep a day!

 What are the Fastest Domestic Cat Breeds?

-The speeds of cats really do rely on their breed.
+Cats’ speeds depend on their breed.
 That’s because each breed has a unique history and set of genes.
 The fastest house cat in the world is the Egyptian Mau.
 These athletic cats can run around 30 miles per hour on average.
-There are other breeds that can run fast too.
+Other breeds can run fast, too.
 The Abyssinian, Ocicat, Bengal, and Siamese are all known to be very speedy kitties.

 What are the Slowest Domestic Cat Breeds?

 Not all house cats prefer running.
-Whether it’s their nature or their size, there are many kitties who don’t run as fast as the average house cat.
-American shorthairs and British shorthairs cats aren’t breeds that love to run much at all.
+Whether it’s their nature or size, many kitties don’t run as fast as the average house cat.
+American shorthairs and British shorthairs cats aren’t breeds that love to run much.
 These cats like to keep things chill.
 The same goes for Ragdoll and Ragamuffin cats.

 Persian and Burmese cats aren’t intense runners either.
-That’s because these kitties have brachycephaly, a condition that makes their faces flat.
-Their face shape constricts their airways, making it a lot more difficult to breathe.
-So, these cats prefer not to do as much exercise as much.
-Still, these cats can maintain speeds that are a lot faster than the average human!
+That’s because these kitties have brachycephaly, which makes their faces flat.
+Their face shape constricts their airways, making it more difficult to breathe, so they prefer not to do as much exercise.
+Still, they can maintain speeds much faster than the average human!

-Every cat breed is different, but one thing is for sure – our cats can run faster than us.
-If you have a kitty at home, we’d love to hear all about your cat’s speed and agility, and how they use it!
-Our cats are always up to something…
+Every cat breed is different, but one thing is for sure—our cats can run faster than us.
+If you have a kitty at home, we’d love to hear all about your cat’s speed and agility and how it uses it!
+Our cats are always up to something.

-Have you ever wondered why it is that cats get the zoomies?
+Have you ever wondered why cats get the zoomies?
 Find out the answer here on CattitudeDaily.com!

 how fast can a cat run?